SuperIlu/DOjS/README.md

 * Enable debugging by setting `DEBUG=true` and enable remote debugging by `REMOTE_DEBUG=true`.
 You can either modify `JSBOOT\FUNC.JS` or change the variables at the very beginning of your script.

 This works fine with two instances of DOSBox as well.
+Please note that if the log messages are transmitted to fast the receiving instance of DOJS might skip some of these when displaying.